-In the heavy chop of market action it can be difficult to make head or tail of the trend let alone come up with an acceptable Elliott Wave count.
+In the heavy chop of market action, it can be difficult to make head or tail of the trend.
+Let alone come up with an acceptable Elliott Wave count.
 One tool often used as an aid to help the analyst is the Elliott Wave Oscillator (EWO).
-This article explores the use of this interesting tool and draws on original research to test its value.
-At the end it posits new insights into the underlying structure of the market and questions some of the ideas and assumptions put forward by leading market thinkers and analysts in their work.
+This article explores the use of this new tool and draws on original research to test its value.
+In the end, it posits new insights into the underlying structure of the market and questions some of the ideas and assumptions put forward by leading market thinkers and analysts in their work.

-The EWO signals the end of waves: the end of wave 3 is signalled when the MACD reaches its highest point – its peak; the end of wave 4 is signalled when the MACD comes back down to below the zero-line and the end of 5 when the MACD rises back up over the zero-line and makes a lower MACD peak, thus setting up a bearish divergence with price – assuming that is wave 5 is not ‘truncated’ of course.
+The EWO signals the end of waves: the end of wave three is signalled when the MACD reaches its highest point – its peak; the end of wave four is signalled when the MACD comes back down to below the zero-line and the end of 5 when the MACD rises back up over the zero-line and makes a lower MACD peak, thus setting up a bearish divergence with a price – assuming that is wave five is not ‘truncated’ of course.

 100 – 140 bars

-In his book ‘Trading Chaos’ trading coach Bill Williams describes a further refinement of the EWO in which he advocates analysing waves using only a specific period of between 100 and 140 price bars.
-He says research has led him to find that this is the optimum timeframe for analysing a complete Elliott wave using the EWO.
-In this research this enhancement has been incorporated as a rule, except in exceptional situations when it was impossible to fit market action into 100-140 bars because of the limitations of the software used.
+In his book, ‘Trading Chaos’ trading coach Bill Williams describes a further refinement of the EWO in which he advocates analyzing waves using only a specific period of between 100 and 140 price bars.
+He says research has led him to find that this is the optimum timeframe for analyzing a complete Elliott wave using the EWO.
+In this research, this enhancement has been incorporated as a rule, except in exceptional situations when it was impossible to fit market action into 100-140 bars because of the limitations of the software used.

 The Research Data

-Two periods were analysed, from August 6th to October 20th 2010 and also a smaller period in June 2010.
-All in all 100 ‘waves’ were analyzed of between 1 minute and 30 minute airframes.
-A list of all the waves with all their data is included in a spread sheet on a separate document.
+Two periods were analyzed, from August 6th to October 20th 2010 and also a smaller period in June 2010.
+All in all, 100 ‘waves’ were analyzed between 1 minute and 30-minute airframes.
+A list of all the waves with all their data is included in a spreadsheet on a separate document.

-Not all the waves observed in sequence were impulses containing the constituent waves and diverging MACD tops so easily identifiable using the EWO pictured at the start of this article.
-A second category of patterns emerged which had the important distinction of not having diverging MACD peaks.
-Because of their shape and prevalence in corrective and sideways markets they were annotated as ‘zig-zag’ and categorized differently.
+Not all the waves observed in the sequence were impulses containing the constituent waves and diverging MACD tops so easily identifiable using the EWO pictured at the start of this article.
+The second category of patterns emerged, which had the important distinction of not having diverging MACD peaks.
+Because of their shape and prevalence in corrective and sideways markets, they were annotated as ‘zig-zag’ and categorized differently.
 These non-diverging patterns were quite common, making up 40 of the 100 waves.
 5% of waves also fitted into a further 3rd category named ‘Triangles’.
-These were really consolidation zones which were too messy and small to unravel and analyze so they were cordoned off and treated separately.
+These were really consolidation zones which were too messy and small to unravel and analyze, so they were cordoned off and treated separately.

 The three main types of market patterns: